-- •comprehensive budgeting and monitoring systems with an annual budget and regular (monthly and termly) financial reports which are reviewed and agreed by the Trustees; - •regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - •setting targets to measure financial and other performance; - •clearly defined purchasing (asset purchase or capital investment) guidelines; - •delegation of authority and segregation of duties; and - •identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and regular (monthly and termly) financial reports which are reviewed and agreed by the Trustees; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks

-The Board of Trustees has decided to buy-in an internal audit/Responsible Officer service.
+The Board of Trustees has decided to buy-in an internal audit/ Responsible Officer services.
 The service is provided by Charlotte Dennison, formerly of West Northamptonshire Council, who now works for another school but continues to work on a commissioned basis for Boughton School Academy Trust.
-This option has been chosen as, given the current structure of the Academy Trust, the Board of Trustees believe this provides a robust and best value approach to providing assurance that the Academy Trust's financial and non-financial controls and risk management procedures are operating effectively
+This option has been chosen as, given the current structure of the Academy Trust, the Board of Trustees believe this provides a robust and best value approach to providing assurance that the Academy Trust's financial and non-financial controls and risk management procedures are operating effectively.